deckhouse/deckhouse/ee/modules/160-multitenancy-manager/docs/USAGE.md

 ## Creating a project

-To create a project, you need to create a [Project](cr.html#project) resource specifying the name of the project template in the [.spec.projectTemplateName](cr.html#project-v1alpha1-spec-projecttemplate) field.
+1. To create a project, create the [Project](cr.html#project) resource by specifying the name of the project template in [.spec.projectTemplateName](cr.html#project-v1alpha1-spec-projecttemplate) field.
-In the [.spec.template](cr.html#project-v1alpha1-spec-template) field of the `Project` resource, you need to specify the parameter values that are suitable for the [.spec.schema.openAPIV3Schema ProjectTemplate](cr.html#projecttemplate-v1alpha1-spec--schema-openAPIV3Schema).
+2. In the [.spec.template](cr.html#project-v1alpha1-spec-template) field of the `Project` resource, specify the parameter values suitable for the `ProjectTemplate` [.spec.schema.openAPIV3Schema](cr.html#projecttemplate-v1alpha1-spec--schema-openAPIV3Schema).

 Example of creating a project using the [Project](cr.html#project) resource from the `default` [ProjectTemplate](cr.html#projecttemplate):